Excape/hsr-docs-fs17/docs/Vss/12_Synchronization.md

     - NTP adjusts gradually.
 Immediate update would lead to a "jump", mayble a scheduled task is in the gap and wouldn't be executed. (*Time must be continous*)

 ## Logical Clocks
+- Causal Order (Partial Order): Events are causally ordered, but can have no relation (unlike physical time)
+- Total Order: Every event can be ordered (physical time, vector clocks)

 ### Database Replication Example
 - Problem: Lost updates
 - Solution: Nodes must acknowledge updates, only perform update if it is acknowledged by all nodes